 In many cases, your doctor can diagnosis tennis elbow simply by listening to you describe your symptoms, performing a physical examination, and learning about your lifestyle and activities.
 However, if your physician suspects other reasons like a pinched nerve, fracture, or arthritis are causing your pain, he may suggest X-rays, Magnetic Resonance Imaging (MRI), or Electromyography (EMG).

 If rest and ice do not alleviate your tennis elbow symptoms, then a physical therapy plan is often the recommended next step.
 You will learn exercises to stretch and strengthen the muscles and tendons in your arm.
-Your chiropractor or physical therapist will also work with you to develop proper form and technique regarding the activity that was the likely culprit to developing your tennis elbow.
+Your chiropractor will also work with you to develop proper form and technique regarding the activity that was the likely culprit to developing your tennis elbow.
 Depending on the severity of the injury, your chiropractor or physical therapist may suggest you wear a brace or forearm strap, which will reduce stress on the injured tissue while it heals.